-To compute the properties required, we developed a domain theory for trafficability, expressed in CML [1] augmented with KIF [10].
-To create the new GIS layers corresponding to the COO and CFO, we developed algorithms that geometric processing library used the of necessary ARC/INFO [15] do to the computations.
-We first describe the domain theories, and then we describe the GIS procedures.
+compute the properties required, developed a domain theory for trafficability. expressed in CML [1] augmented with KIF [10].
+To create the new GIS layers corresponding to the COO and CFO, we developed algorithms that geometric processing library used the do the necessary [15] ARC/INFO to We first describe the domain computations. then we describe the GIS theories, and procedures.